montge/documents/README.md

 In addition to the deliverables listed in the Project's PWS (section 8.2), additional deliverables were added to better distinguish and plan work:
   * larger deliverables such a #7 were split to highlight incremental delivery
   * extra deliverables, labeled with _E_ for Extra, were identified to better expose distinct pieces of work that are required by other deliverables.
-For example, E2 delivers a VDM Package that implements the VDM Model (#7).
-This parallels the MVDM Module (#11) that implements the MVDM Model (#10).
+__CHANGE PER PMP__

 \# | Track | Name | Schedule | Git | Content(s) | Format(s) | PWS Section |
 :---: | :---: | :---: | :---: | :---: | :--- | :---: | :---